IED92/ReactJS-Weather-App/README.md

 ### Learning Outcomes

-Project was created to practice using thrid API calls as well as useEffect/useState hooks.
+Project was created to practice using third-party API calls as well as useEffect/useState hooks.

 ### Prerequisites